 The purpose of this article is to analyze the process of an interactive storytelling based on artificial intelligence in order to nurture a creative child who can discover hidden patterns and generate new ideas while minimizing parental involvement.
 Introducing the possibilities of interactive smart toys to cultural-artistic trustees, artists and researchers in the media field has also been considered.
 Also, this research, which is in the field of children and adolescents and the capabilities of artificial intelligence, is qualitative in nature and was carried out in a descriptive-analytical method with a developmental-applied nature.
 In other words, the findings have the ability to grow and flourish community-oriented art technologies.
 For this reason, the authors have studied the content analysis of an interactive intelligent storytelling based on the theory of Aidan Chambers; therefore, the data used in the current research has been collected using library and documentary sources.
-StoryTick, an interactive intelligent storytelling toy, is an artificial intelligence-based designed space that not only encourages story-telling activities, but also provides a playing space for children to record and create their own stories.
-This child-oriented interactive game was designed in 2013 by Kara and his colleagues in Japan for children aged four to six.
+StoryTick, an interactive intelligent storytelling toy, is an artificial intelligence-based designed space that not only encourages story-telling activities, but also provides a

-^{} Associate Prof in Art Research of Faculty of Art, Alzahra University, Tehran, iran Z.rahbarnia@alzahra.ac.ir
+Associate Prof of Department of Research of Art, Faculty of Art, Alzahra University, Tehran, iran Z.rahbarnia@alzahra.ac.ir